alphagov/govuk-prototype-kit/docs/documentation/publishing-on-heroku.md

 # Publishing on the web (Heroku)

 > These don't currently work on Windows due to a software incompatability.
-The Heroku toolbelt is not compatible with Git Bash - you will need to use CMD instead.
+The Heroku toolbelt is not compatible with Git Bash - you will need to use `Command Prompt` instead.

 We recommend using [Heroku](http://www.heroku.com) to get your prototype online.
 It’s simple and fast to deploy new versions as you work.